pas-trop-de-zele/Scraper/progress.md

 07/08/20
-Add waiting for method to be clickable for a few items instead of pausing for some seconds => Need to work on how to find text within the cart items count in order to verify that item was added to cart
+Add waiting for method to be clickable for a few items instead of pausing for some seconds => Need to work on how to find text within the cart items count in order to verify that item was added to cart => for some reason element.text does not return text instead undefined, However, calling js script may work